raspberrypilearning/3D-scene/en/step_9.md

 ![New message alert](images/new-message.png)

 Click on the **Message** icon to access your inbox.
-If you have a lot of new messages, you can use the the drop-down menu on the right to filter for **Comment Activity** only.
+If you have a lot of new messages, you can use the drop-down menu on the right to filter for **Comment Activity** only.

 ![Filter your messages](images/filter-messages.png)